-The agreement eliminates the right to receive any gross-up payment on any tax imposed on Mr. Boston and provides for change in control severance benefits on a "best net" approach, under which the change in control severance benefits will be reduced to avoid the golden parachute excise tax under Section 280G of the Internal Revenue Code only if such a reduction would cause Mr. Boston to receive more after-tax compensation than without a reduction.
+The agreement eliminated the right to receive any gross-up payment on any tax imposed on Mr. Boston and provides for change in control severance benefits on a "best net" approach, under which the change in control severance benefits will be reduced to avoid the golden parachute excise tax under Section 280G of the Internal Revenue Code only if such a reduction would cause Mr. Boston to receive more after-tax compensation than without a reduction.

 The agreement also provides for a clawback of any incentive compensation by the Company, including both equity and cash compensation, to the extent required by federal or state law or regulation or stock exchange requirement.
-Under the agreement, Mr. Boston is also subject to certain restrictive covenants in favor of the Company, including (i) a confidentiality covenant that applies during and following his employment, (ii) a non-solicitation covenant that applies during and for 12 months following his employment, and (iii) a non-competition covenant that applies during his employment and for 90 days following his employment if he does not receive severance benefits and for 6 months following his employment if he receives severance benefits.
+Under the agreement, Mr. Boston is also subject to certain restrictive covenants in favor of the Company, including (i) a confidentiality covenant that applies during and following his employment, (ii) a non-solicitation covenant that applies during his employment and for 90 days following his employment if he does not receive severance benefits and for 6 months following his employment if he receives severance benefits.

 Mr. Benedetti and Ms. Popenoe.
 On March 3, 2017, the Company entered into new employment agreements with Mr. Benedetti and Ms. Popenoe.
 Mr. Benedetti's employment agreement replaced his severance agreement, dated June 11, 2004 as amended December 31, 2008.
 Ms. Popenoe did not have a prior employment agreement with the Company.
-The terms of Mr. Benedetti's and Ms. Popenoe's employment agreements are substantially the same as Mr. Boston's employment agreement, except as follows.
-Mr. Benedetti's and Ms. Popenoe's employment agreements provide for initial terms through March 1, 2019.
-These terms will be automatically extended for an additional year on March 1, 2019, unless either the Company or Mr. Benedetti or Ms. Popenoe, respectively, gives written notice of non-renewal at least 90 days prior to the renewal date.
-The agreements provide for Mr. Benedetti and Ms. Popenoe to each receive an annual base salary of at least \$435,000, provided that the annual base salary may only be decreased below \$435,000 with Mr. Benedetti's or Ms. Popenoe's consent and may not be decreased following a "change in control" (as defined in the agreement).
-Under the agreements, Mr. Benedetti and Ms. Popenoe are eligible to receive equity compensation awards to the extent determined by the Board and are eligible to participate in the Executive Incentive Plan (or any successor plan), with a minimum target incentive opportunity each year of 150% of base salary.
+The terms of Mr. Benedetti's and Ms. Popenoe's employment agreements were substantially the same as Mr. Boston's employment agreement, except as follows.
+Mr. Benedetti's and Ms. Popenoe's employment agreements through March 1, 2019 and were automatically extended for one additional year on March 1, 2019.
+The agreements expired on March 1, 2020.
+The agreements provided for Mr. Benedetti and Ms. Popenoe to each receive an annual base salary of at least \$435,000, provided that the annual base salary could only be decreased below \$435,000 with Mr. Benedetti's or Ms. Popenoe's consent and could not be decreased following a "change in control" (as defined in the agreement).
+Under the agreements, Mr. Benedetti and Ms. Popenoe were eligible to receive equity compensation awards to the extent determined by the Board and are eligible to participate in the Executive Incentive Plan (or any successor plan), with a minimum target incentive opportunity each year of 150% of base salary.

-If either Mr. Benedetti or Ms. Popenoe resigns for "good reason" (as defined in the agreement) or his or her employment is terminated without cause not in connection with a change in control, they will be entitled to receive a lump sum severance payment equal to 1.5 times the sum of (i) his or her annual base salary at the time of termination and (ii) the average of his or her "annual incentive award" (as defined in the agreement) paid for the prior three years.
-Mr. Benedetti and Ms. Popenoe will also be entitled to receive their accrued obligations; continued medical, dental, life and disability insurance coverage for 18 months; prorated incentive awards for the year of termination and other open performance periods; and full vesting of any unvested equity awards.
+If either Mr. Benedetti or Ms. Popenoe resigned for "good reason" (as defined in the agreement) or his or her employment were terminated without cause not in connection with a change in control, they would have been entitled to receive a lump sum severance payment equal to 1.5 times the sum of (i) his or her annual base salary at the time of termination and (ii) the average of his or her "annual incentive award" (as defined in the agreement) paid for the prior three years.
+Mr. Benedetti and Ms. Popenoe would have also been entitled to receive their accrued obligations; continued medical, dental, life and disability insurance coverage for 18 months; prorated incentive awards for the year of termination and other open performance periods; and full vesting of any unvested equity awards.